Car insurance write-offs: what do categories A, B, S and N mean?

 Crashed cars: what do these insurance write-off categories mean?

-If your car has been damaged and the insurance provider deems it not worthy of repair, they will offer you what they consider to be the market value of the car and essentially buy it off you.
-It will then be sold at auction or scrapped, depending on the severity of the damage.
+If your car has been damaged and the insurance provider deems it not worthy of repair, they will offer you what they consider to be the market value and essentially buy it off you.
+The car will then be sold at auction or scrapped, depending on the severity of the damage.

-If you wish to keep the car, you may be able to buy it from the insurance company It’s worth noting that it will then be your responsibility to repair the car, and there may be extra damage that isn’t obvious by looking at it.
+If you wish to keep the car, you may be able to buy it from the insurance company.
+It then becomes your responsibility to repair the car.
+Proceed with caution, as there may be extra damage – and thus expense – that isn’t obvious at first glance.

-Again, you’ll also have to declare the car is a write-off when you insure it and when the time comes to sell it.
+Again, you will also have to declare the car is a write-off when you insure it, and when the time comes to sell it.

 ALSO READ: